akrajguru/DecentralizedStore/README.md

 Decentralized Storage system using CHORD as the base Distrbuted Hashing Table

-Developed a storage system application which can handle storing files as large as multiple GBs and as small as a few bytes on user machines.
+Developed a decentralized storage system which can handle storing files as large as multiple GBs and as small as a few bytes on user machines.

 Technologies and concepts utilized:
 1. Java